paser-group/continuous-secsoft/fall25-ssp/e13-whitebox/README.md

 ## Description

-Develop a simple fuzzer to test an existing implementation of a simple calculator
+Develop a simple fuzzer to test an existing implementation of a Python function

-## Targeted Courses

-Software Quality Assurance

 ## Activities